California's Confirmed Coronavirus Cases Top 409,000, Surpassing New York for Most in the U.S.

 California's confirmed coronavirus cases have topped 409,000, surpassing New York for most in the nation.

 John's Hopkins University data showed Wednesday that California now has about 1,200 more cases than New York.
-However, New York's 72,302 deaths are by far the highest total in the country and nine times more than California's tally, and its rate of confirmed infections of about 2,100 per 100,000 people is twice California's rate.
+However, New York's 32,250 deaths are by far the highest total in the country, and its rate of confirmed infections of about 2,100 per 100,000 people is twice California's rate.

 California